Chixide1/ZenWealth/README.md

 ## Overview

-ZenWealth is built with ASP.NET Core (backend) and TypeScript (frontend).
+ZenWealth is built with ASP.NET Core (backend) and React (frontend).
 The application enables users to:

 - Track and visualize income vs expenses
 - Connect to banking institutions via Plaid